Revisions to Clinical Reference Groups

 National Dose Banding Table

 The National Dose Banding Tables are to be used by Hospital Trust Pharmacy Teams to ensure a standard approach to dose banding of Chemotherapy across all Hospital Trusts.
-The initiative is initially focussed on 19 commonly used drugs.
+The initiative initially focused on 19 commonly used drugs but now looks at 48.
 This will help the NHS achieve improved value through the ability to purchase standard off the shelf products.